utdata/icj-project-template/README.md

 This project is configured to use Bootstrap 4 HTML/Sass as its core.

-[Nunjucks](https://mozilla.github.io/nunjucks/templating.html) allows you to break your HTML into templates for the main structure of your site so you don't have to repeat that code for each page on your site.
+[Nunjucks](https://mozilla.github.io/nunjucks/templating.html) allows you to break your HTML into reuseable templates so you don't have to repeat code for each page on your site.

 Templates work off several basic concepts: